MustafaErvaErgul/GD-Fow-Sync/README.md

 You can use the .ahk file in this repository to run both Grim Dawn and this "gdfowsync.exe" with a single file click.
 Its just for convenience.
 If you'd prefer not to use it, start the game first and than run "gdfowsync.exe".

-Search for "USERPATH" in the project to see where you need to change to suit your own installation.
+Update the paths in gdfowsync.ini depending on your own installation.

 # Packaging